Data Centers in Goiânia

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 10, as of September 2025.
-The market provides a healthy selection of national telecommunications providers and regional fiber specialists, ensuring competitive transport options to the coast.
+Carrier Density & Carrier Neutrality: Carrier count: over 10–15 carriers, as of January 2026.
+The market features a healthy selection of national telecommunications providers and regional fiber specialists.
+This diversity ensures competitive transport options for moving data to the coast or deeper into the interior.

-Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions, as of September 2025.
-While local on-ramps are absent, the city serves as a collection point for high-speed private transport to São Paulo, providing reliable access to AWS, Google Cloud (GCP), and Microsoft Azure.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions, as of January 2026.
+While local on-ramps are not present, the city acts as a major collection point for high-speed private transport to São Paulo.
+This configuration provides reliable access to major global cloud platforms for regional users.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates range from $0.14 – $0.17/kWh, as of September 2025.
-This cost structure supports predictable operational expenses while leveraging a grid that is approximately 82% renewable, including hydro, wind, and solar sources.
+Average Cost Of Power: Industrial electricity rates range from $0.14 – $0.17/kWh, as of January 2026.
+This cost structure supports predictable operational expenses for large-scale deployments.
+The local grid relies heavily on hydro, wind, and solar sources to maintain a low carbon footprint.

-Power Grid Reliability: The local infrastructure is well-engineered for industrial loads, utilizing redundant substation support and reliable regional distribution networks to maintain high uptime for mission-critical operations.
+Power Grid Reliability: The local infrastructure is purpose-built for industrial loads.
+It utilizes redundant substation support and reliable regional distribution networks to maintain high uptime for mission-critical operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data center facilities are centrally located to Setor Bueno and Setor Marista.
+Proximity To Key Business Districts: Data center facilities are centrally located near Setor Bueno and Setor Marista.
 This positioning provides minimal latency for corporate headquarters and government agencies managing the state of Goiás.

-Regional Market Reach: This hub acts as the primary digital staging ground for the state of Goiás and the Triângulo Mineiro, serving millions of users across the Brazilian Midwest with better performance than remote coastal sites.
+Regional Market Reach: This hub serves as the primary digital staging ground for the state of Goiás and the Triângulo Mineiro.
+It reaches millions of users across the Brazilian interior with better performance than remote coastal sites.

 Tax Advantage For Data Centers: Significant financial benefits are available through federal tax breaks on IT capital expenditures.
 These incentives lower the total cost of ownership by exempting critical infrastructure and imported data center hardware from standard tariffs.